htemiz/Data-Enrichment-with-Image-Transformations/README.md

 the super resolution problem were examined.

+## Dataset
+50 thousand images from the ILSVRC2012 dataset were used to train the algorithms for 2x magnification.
+The performances of the algorithms were measured on another 10 thousand images of the same dataset.

 ## Image Transormations

-The following image transformations were examined in the study
+The following image transformations for data augmentation were examined:
 ![](images/transformations.png)

 &nbsp;